tlindsay42/ArmorPowerShell/docs/public/Get-ArmorCompleteWorkloadTier.md

 # Get-ArmorCompleteWorkloadTier

 ## SYNOPSIS
-This cmdlet retrieves the tiers in an Armor Complete workload.
+Retrieves tiers in an Armor Complete workload.

 ## SYNTAX